 Image used under Creative Commons from Ruth Hartnup

-How to Store Cashew Nuts?
+How to Store Cashew Nuts

 Image used under Creative Commons from Marco Verch

-How to Tell if Cashews Have Gone Bad
+How To Tell If Cashews Have Gone Bad

 Cashews tend to have a pleasant aroma as well as a creamy taste when the nuts are at the peak of freshness.
 But as time goes by, the nuts will start darkening and taking on a brittle consistency.
-If the nuts have taken on a shriveled, darkened appearance, the cashews may have gone bad.
-If the cashews have taken on a bitter taste, the nuts are already rancid.
-Always check for signs of mold growth especially for nuts that have been stored in the pantry for a while.
+When it comes to signs of deterioration, a shriveled, darkened appearance, is another one.
+If the nuts don’t look that bad, you can taste one and decide if they are still good enough to eat or not.
+But if they have completely dried, it’s time for them to go.
+Also, ff the cashews have taken on a bitter taste, the nuts are already rancid, and therefore no good.